kirkwoodwest/Bitwig-Extension-Hub/README.md

 # Bitwig-Extension-Hub
-An unnofficial resource for Bitwig Extensions.
-Here you will be able to find Extensions for your controller & resources for writing your own extensions.
+Welcome to Bitwig-Extension-Hub, your unofficial resource for all things Bitwig Extensions!

-## Unofficial Extensions
+## Discover Unofficial Extensions
-So many great unnofficial extensions exist out there.
-So this is the place to find them.
-If you find a good extension or made one yourself, please open a ticket to submit it!
+Explore a variety of fantastic unofficial extensions created by the community.
+These extensions are designed to elevate your Bitwig Studio experience, providing new functionalities and improving your workflow.

+## Share and Submit Your Extensions
+Have you found an exceptional extension or created one yourself?
+We want to hear from you!
+Open a ticket to submit your extension and share it with the Bitwig community.
+Your contributions can help others achieve more with their setup.

+## Ways to contribute more
+Help us create more resources for users to customize their workflows with the Bitwig Controller API.
+Send a message to kirkwoodwest@gmail.com and add you to permissions.

+Get Started

+Browse our collection of extensions, find resources to guide your development process, and connect with other Bitwig enthusiasts.
+Bitwig-Extension-Hub is here to support you in making the most of your Bitwig Studio.

+Join us in growing this hub of creativity and innovation.
+Happy extending!

 ## Official Bitwig Extension Repository
 https://github.com/bitwig/bitwig-extensions